Nielsen Media Watch Ireland Ltd

-Nielsen processes your data and, where applicable, data about other members of your household, on the basis of your voluntary participation in this market research study.
-The express purpose of our agreement with you is to obtain data from and about you and, where applicable, other members of your household, to be used for the purposes described in this Notice.
 By participating in a Nielsen market research study, you are contributing your data to a pool of data from which broad participant statistics are derived.
-These statistics are relied upon by a wide variety of other companies to set pricing, advertising, merchandising, and other key business decisions.
-You have legal rights with respect to your personal data, as described in “Your Choices and Your Legal Rights,” below.
+These statistics are relied upon by a wide variety of other companies to inform pricing, advertising merchandising and other key business decisions.
+You have legal rights with respect to your personal data, as described in “Your Choices and Your Legal Rights” below.

 A. Data you provide to us.

-As part of this research study, you provide us with information.
+As part of this research study, we obtain data from and about you and, where applicable, other members of your household.
 This may include:

-- directly identifying data, like your first and last name, home postal address or personal email address that by itself, or in combination with other readily available data, could identify you, or another member of your household;
+- directly identifying data like your first and last name, home address or personal email address that by itself, or in combination with other readily available data, could identify you or another member of your household;

 - demographic data such as age, gender, marital status, occupation and income range;

-- your behaviors and preferences to help us better understand consumer behavior, use, and trends.
-“Behavior data” is when, why or how you do things such as how frequently you shop for groceries, when you watch TV, or where you like to go on vacation.
-“Preference data” means the choices you make such as which breakfast cereals you buy, which stations to listen to or watch, or websites you visit.
+- your behaviours and preferences to help us better understand consumer behavior, use and trends.
+“Behaviour data” is when, why or how you do things such as how frequently you shop for groceries, when you watch TV or whether you have a smartphone.
+“Preference data” means the choices you make such as which breakfast cereals you buy, which stations to listen to or watch, or which websites you visit.

 B. Data we get from other sources:

-We may receive additional information about you from other sources.
+We also receive additional information about you from other sources.
 These outside sources could include, for example: